roberthjhan/Stock-Webapp/README.md

 Work in progress, functional.

-- Problem with Bokeh plot not showing axes was fixed, cannot upload a new gif until API calls refresh in Aug.
+- Problem with Bokeh plot not showing axes was fixed, new gif uploaded.
+- Working on deploying app with Heroku.